IsaacAKAJupiter/monster_game/README.md

 # Monster Game [![Unity](https://img.shields.io/badge/type-unity--game-orange.svg)](https://unity3d.com/)

-I haven't come up with a name with this project yet, this is just to mainly expand my knowlegde with C#, Unity, game creation, etc.
+I haven't come up with a name with this project yet, this is just to mainly expand my knowledge with C#, Unity, game creation, etc.

 ## About